kljohann/llvm/docs/CommandGuide/FileCheck.rst

 .. option:: --match-full-lines

- By default, FileCheck allows matches of anywhere on a line.
+ By default, FileCheck allows matches anywhere on a line.
 This option will require all positive matches to cover an entire line.
 Leading and trailing whitespace is ignored, unless :option:`--strict-whitespace` is also specified.
 (Note: negative